 There is a perception that it will be expensive to study at university and even more expensive to be at Cambridge.
 In fact, while the university fee charge will be identical for most universities, living expenses and room rents are generally lower here in Cambridge than elsewhere.

 Step 1: What will your fee status be?

 Colleges collect fees on behalf of the University, and in the first instance it is the colleges which determine applicants' fee status.
-If you have any queries about your possible fee status, please contact the College Admissions Office.
+If you have any queries about your possible fee status, please first of all, look at this page and click the 'Higher Education link.
+Then if you have any further queries, please contact the College Admissions Office.

-Further guidance is available but, in short, if you are a UK or EU national and have been resident in the UK or EU for the last three years up until the 1 September before the course starts, your fee status will be classed as 'home/EU'.
-Please note that in this context, 'resident' means living in the UK with your family, not just attending a school in the UK or EU.
+We expect that if you are a UK citizen and have been resident in the UK for the last three years up until the 1 September immediately before your course starts, your fee status will usually be classed as 'home'.
+Please note that in this context, 'resident' means living in the UK/EU with your family, not just attending a school in the UK or EU.

-Otherwise you are likely to be 'overseas' fee status, but please note that there are a number of exceptions to this rule which may qualify you to be Home/EU instead - you will normally need to provide further information so we can make a decision.
+Otherwise you are likely to be 'overseas' fee status, but please note that there are a number of exceptions to this rule which may qualify you to be Home/EU instead - you will normally be asked to provide further information so we can make a decision.

 Your previous highest qualification at the time when you start a Cambridge course is also important.
 In general, if you already have a first degree or equivalent qualification, you normally are not eligible for government-sponsored funding and will be subject to a different fee system (unless you are studying the later years of the courses in Architecture [to which St Catharine's does not admit students], Medicine or Veterinary Medicine).